aladh/domain_name_checker/README.md

 # Domain Name Checker
 Deployed as a Cron triggered AWS Lambda

-Fill in email and domain name variables
+Fill in API_KEY, EMAIL_ADDRESS, and DOMAINS constants